-In this article, you'll get familiar with async and defer - two attributes that will speed up your website speed rendering.
+In this article, you'll get familiar with async and defer - two script tag attributes that will speed up your website's rendering.

 Have you ever wondered how web browsers render websites?

-There are a couple of steps which have to be taken by browser engine to display web page:
+There are a couple of steps which have to be taken by the browser engine to display a web page:

 - Receiving raw bytes of data from the server and transforming them into characters with proper encoding.

 - Parsing characters to extract HTML structures.
 Without this process, data returned from a server would be just a bunch of meanless characters.
 This step is called tokenization, and it produces tokens.

 - Converting tokens into nodes - distinct objects with properties.

 - Linking nodes to create data structures, known as DOM (Document Object Model) and CSSOM (CSS Object Model).

 One important website optimization rule applies to this process - ensuring that both the HTML and CSS are delivered to the browser as quickly as possible.
 In other words, you don't want to interrupt the process of constructing the Object Model in any way (learn more about this process).